Mirror operates at the card level, whereas Unito's other Power-Ups sync changes at the board level. Here's what else you need to know.

 Unito use cases

-Unito's other Power-Ups lets you sync all cards within a board (or a subset that you determine with rules) to other boards or even other tools.
+Board Sync and the other Power-Ups let you sync multiple Trello cards from one board (or a subset that you determine with rules) to other boards, or even projects in other tools.
 One difference that Unito provides is the option to sync lists, so that whenever cards move between lists on one board, we can sync that movement across to other boards, too!

 Some common use-cases: